meshlogic/meshlogic.github.io/posts/web-design/starting-a-personal-blog-with-nikola.rst

     - Have full control over every aspect of the style and layout.

     - I'm not a fan of phones, however smart they try to appear.
-So, I really don't care about mobile-first, responsive web design that hides all relevant information and menus and just pushes irrelevant photos to the whole screen!
+So, mobile-first, ultra-responsive web designs that hide all control elements and relevant information cannot really attract me.

     - Enable to insert both blog posts and non-blog pages.